hajyhia/Airbnb_Berlin_Price_predic/README.md

 ![Screenshot](images/price_distribution.png)

-The description of price shows that 75% of the room only charged within 70€.
+The description of the price shows that 75% of the room costs only 70€.
 But we can find the maximized price is extremely large - up to 9000€.

-We can also have scatter plot to show how price distributed by geolocation (Latitude and Longitude)
+We can also have a scatter plot to show how the price is distributed by geolocation (Latitude and Longitude)

 ![Screenshot](images/price_distribution_by_geolocation.png)